neerajd03/Recipe_Recommendation_System/README.md

-# Recipe_Recommendation_System
+# Recipe_Wizard
-- This application is a recipe recommendation system built with Python and PyQt5.
+- An ingredient-based Recipe Recommendation System built with Python and PyQt5.
 - Users can input ingredients, and the app suggests recipes that match the given ingredients using a K-Nearest Neighbors (KNN) model for similarity-based recommendation.
 - It features a GUI with light and dark themes.
 - Recipe_Recommendation_System blah blah blah